-We had the pleasure to launch Riverview Family Dental’s website, and I have to say this by far one of my FAVORITE sites.
+We had the pleasure to launch Arch Dental’s website, and I have to say this by far one of my FAVORITE sites.
 Why?
 It’s filled with real patient photos and videos – it’s genuine!
-Dr. Derek Harnish worked with Roadside, a photographer, and a videographer to launch a website showing off his UVP and his team’s personality.
+Dr. Derek Harnish worked with Roadside Dental Marketing, a photographer, and a videographer to launch a website showing off his UVP and his team’s personality.

 Fantastic responsive dental websites show off what the practice is all about with real photography and videos (if you’re feeling adventurous).